INDIA MUSIC LICENSING EXPLAINED

 PPLNovexRMPL

-Money reaches the label that owns the master — Sony, T-Series, YRF, etc.
+Money reaches the label that owns the master — Sony, T-Series, YRF, etc. A portion is forwarded to ISAMRA for the singers and musicians on the track.

 For the composition, pay